Xilinx/mlir-air/docs/building.md

 ## Building on x86

+Use the following command to build the AIR tools to compile on x86:

 ```
 ./build-mlir-air.sh $SYSROOT /full/path/to/mlir-air/utils/llvm /full/path/to/mlir-air/utils/cmakeModules /full/path/to/mlir-air/utils/mlir-aie ../../mlir-air build install
 ```

 ## Building on x86 with runtime for PCIe

+Use the following command to build the AIR tools to compile on x86 for PCIe cards (VCK5000):

 ```
 ./build-mlir-air-pcie.sh /full/path/to/mlir-air/utils/llvm /full/path/to/mlir-air/utils/cmakeModules /full/path/to/mlir-air/utils/mlir-aie ../../mlir-air build install